Gavin Floyd: Chicago White Sox

 On December 6, 2006, Floyd was traded with Gio González to the Chicago White Sox for Freddy García.
 Floyd was expected to be handed the spot vacated by Garcia.
 However, since he pitched poorly during spring training, Floyd lost the spot and was optioned to Triple-A Charlotte.

 On July 5, 2007, Floyd was recalled from Triple-A Charlotte by the White Sox.
 A day later, he pitched his first start as a South Sider in the second game of a doubleheader against Matt Garza of the Minnesota Twins, earning the loss and yielding six runs in 5.2 innings of work; the White Sox would eventually be blown out of the game, losing 12–0 to the rival Minnesota Twins.

 In 2008, Floyd emerged as a legitimate and solid starting pitcher at the back end of the White Sox rotation.
-Showing flashes of brilliance, he carried near-no-hitters against visiting Detroit (April 12) and Minnesota (May 6) into the eighth and ninth innings, respectively, and also retired 12 consecutive Baltimore Orioles to start an eventual 6–5 extra inning loss in Baltimore on April 17.
-He finished the regular season with a 17–8 record and a 3.84 ERA in 33 starts, with his final win coming in a game in which the White Sox beat the Detroit Tigers to force a one-game playoff with the Twins to determine the Central's winner.
+Showing flashes of brilliance, he carried two near-no-hitters against visiting Detroit (April 12) and Minnesota (May 6) into the eighth and ninth innings, respectively, and also retired 12 consecutive Baltimore Orioles to start an eventual 6–5 extra inning loss in Baltimore on April 17.
+He finished the regular season with a 17–8 record and a 3.84 ERA in 33 starts, with his final win coming in a game which the White Sox beat the Detroit Tigers to force a one-game playoff with the Twins to determine the Central's winner.
 During 2008 he led the majors in stolen bases allowed with 37 – nine more than the next closest pitcher.

-Floyd re-signed with the White Sox on March 22, 2009; his four-year contract was worth $15.5 million.
+Floyd signed again with the White Sox on March 22, 2009; with his four-year contract worth $15.5 million.
 During the 2009 season, Floyd started 30 games, posting an 11–11 record and an ERA of 4.06, while cutting the number of stolen bases he allowed to 14.

 Floyd only started five games with a 0–4 record and an ERA of 5.18 during the 2013 season.
 On April 28, 2013, Floyd was placed on the 15-day disabled list due to a flexor muscle strain in his right elbow.
-After an MRI revealed that the elbow had a torn flexor muscle and UCL, Floyd underwent Tommy John surgery on May 7, 2013 and was shut down for the rest of the 2013 season.
+After an MRI revealed his elbow had a torn flexor muscle and UCL, Floyd underwent Tommy John surgery on May 7, 2013 and was shut down for the rest of the 2013 season.
+He became a free agent following the season.

 Atlanta Braves

-Floyd became a free agent at the end of the 2013 season, and he signed a one-year, $4 million contract with the Atlanta Braves on December 16, 2013.
+On December 16, 2013, Floyd signed a one-year, $4 million contract with the Atlanta Braves.
 In June 2014, Floyd suffered a fractured olecranon, missing the rest of the season.
 Alex Wood replaced Floyd in the rotation.

 Cleveland Indians

-Floyd signed a one-year, $4 million deal with the Cleveland Indians on December 16, 2014, but was subsequently placed on the 60-day disabled list on April 5, 2015 after injuring his pitching elbow during spring training.
+On December 16, 2014, Floyd signed a one-year, $4 million contract with the Cleveland Indians, but was subsequently placed on the 60-day disabled list on April 5, 2015 after injuring his pitching elbow during spring training.
 Floyd made his Indians debut on September 2, 2015, pitching a single inning of relief.